chaitjo/lstm-context-embeddings/README.md

 # Ideas and Next Steps
 1. Visualizations of the modified embeddings in a sequence can be compared to their original embeddings to confirm that their modification is due to their surrounding words and is not random.

 2. An `n` layer vanilla neural network for text classification can be compared to a model with the RNN layer followed by an `n-1` layer vanilla network.
-This should be a 'fairer fight' than a deep CNN vs RNN followed by deep CNN in terms of number of parameters.
+This should be a 'fairer fight' than a deep-CNN vs RNN-followed-by-deep-CNN in terms of number of parameters.

 3. Experiments can be carried out on initialization using pre-trained embeddings and passing them as trainable vs non-trainable parameters to the RNN layer; i.e. whether or not we backpropagate errors into the original embedding layer.

 4. Experiments can be performed to determine the optimum depth of the RNN layer for different kinds of models on top of it.
 (Currently it is a single layer, but the concept can easily be extended to multilayer bidirectional RNNs.)

-5. Cross validation should be performed to present results instead of randomly splitting the dataset.

 # Usage
 Tensorflow code is divided into `model.py` which abstracts the model as a class, and `train.py` which is used to train the model.
 It can be executed by running the `train.py` script (with optional flags to set hyperparameters)-